 Next, we turn to using the Short Squeeze Model in combination with other factors and models.
 We will first focus on factors related to short interest and securities lending, and then we will investigate how this model can supplement our existing US models.
 To implement the Short Squeeze Model as an overlay to an existing strategy, we form our long/short portfolios based on factor/model ranks at the end of each month.
 The strategy is to go long on the names in D1 and short the names in D10 with a one-month time horizon.
 We then use the Short Squeeze Model to close out positions in our short portfolio which are at risk of a short squeeze.
 More specifically, if a stock in D10 is ranked at the top of the Short Squeeze Model on the date of portfolio formation, we will not include the stock in our short portfolio.
-In addition, as we move forward throughout the month, if a stock moves into the top decile of the Short Squeeze Model results for the model both with and without adjustment for short squeeze using both mean return and information ratio.
+In addition, as we move forward throughout the month, if a stock moves into the top decile of the Short Squeeze Model, we will close that short position at the close of the day following the signal.
+We compare factor/model results for the model both with and without adjustment for short squeeze using both mean return and information ratio.